anoob09/Fullthrottle-Labs/README.md

 # FullThrottle Labs Django App

+**The API might return empty dictionary for the example id becasue I am using in-built SQLLite database and hence the data is lost after each commit to the repository.**

 **Since there wasn't a lot of information available about the assignment, I have made a few assumptions.**

 ## Custom Management Command